fdoyle/mocktopus/README.md

     * get other people to implement the library and see where they screw up
         * make sure these hot spots are noted in the readme
         * make sure these failures have good logging
+* full logging support
+    * interface parsing
+    * object generation
 * rotation support in ConfigurationActivity
 * support lists of "Primitives" (integers, etc)
-* expand on demo reddit api
+* expand on demo reddit api - get a feel for how to integrate with various apis and prove it's capable of doing so
     * story detail
     * user detail
 * improve demo